blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 > Down-converter is great for getting `1080p25`.
 >
 > At least it is **not trivial** or obvious how to get other
-> resolutions from Venue equipemnt.
+> resolutions from Venue equipment.

 Basically this is the venue's main room before built out: